beaker-project/beaker/documentation/admin-guide/kickstarts.rst

 ``rhts_devices``; ``rhts_scsi_ethdevices``
     Provides ``device`` commands (if necessary) which tell Anaconda to load additional device modules.

-``rhts_packages``
-    Provides a list of packages to be installed by Anaconda, based on the packages required by and requested in the recipe.

-``rhts_pre``; ``rhts_post``
-    Scripts necessary for running a Beaker recipe on the system after it is provisioned.
-These should never be overridden by the administrator.

 ``ssh_keys``
     Adds the Beaker user’s SSH public keys to